-c) Write a Java program that displays the number of characters, lines and words in a text file a) Develop an applet that displays a simple message.
+c) Write a Java program that displays the number of characters, lines and words in a text file a) Write a Java program for handling Checked Exceptions.

-- a) Write a Java program for handling Checked Exceptions. - b) Write a Java program for handling Unchecked Exceptions.
+b) Write a Java program for handling Unchecked Exceptions.

-Write a Java program that creates three threads.
-First thread displays Good Morning every one second, the second thread displays "Hello" every two seconds and the third thread displays "Welcome" every three seconds.
+a) Write a Java program that creates three threads.
+First thread displays "Good Morning" every one second, the second thread displays "Hello" every two seconds and the third thread displays "Welcome" every three seconds.